-Net sales = Gross sales net of VAT, less sales returns and allowances and sales discounts EBIT = Operating income EBITDA = Operating income add back depreciation and amortization expense.
-Core Net Earnings = Net income less equity in net earnings of an associate less interest income on bond investments less unrealized foreign currency exchange gain (loss) Current ratio = Total current assets over current liabilities Operating margin = Operating income over net sales Debt to equity ratio = Total liabilities over total equity Asset to equity ratio = Total assets over total equity Interest coverage ratio = EBIT over interest expense
+Net sales = Gross sales net of VAT, less sales returns and allowances and sales discounts EBIT = Operating income EBITDA = Operating income add depreciation and amortization expense.
+Core Net Earnings = Net income less equity in net earnings of an associate less interest income on bond investments less unrealized foreign currency exchange gain (loss) Current ratio = Total current assets over current liabilities Operating margin = Operating income over net sales Debt to equity ratio = Total liabilities over total equity Asset to equity ratio = Total assets over total equity Interest coverage ratio = EBIT over interest expense a.)
+The Philippine retail industry has experienced strong growth in recent years, primarily due to robust domestic economic growth as well as the population's growing desire to upgrade their lifestyles.
+However, market concentration of the Philippines' store-based retailing industry remains relatively low, with only a few major retail chain operators having a sizeable presence.
+The leading incumbent domestic retailers have created high barriers to entry based on their nationwide network of stores, brand equity as well as deep understanding of the market.
+In addition, foreign retail presence is also relatively limited as foreign entry was highly regulated until 2000.

-The Company pursued its efforts in converting the proceeds from its IPO into acquisition of investments and network expansion, thus lowering its current ratio from 2.96 to 1.58 times in 2013 and 2014, respectively.
+The Company pursued its efforts in converting the proceeds from its IPO into acquisition of investments and network expansion, thus lowering its current ratio from 1.58 to 1.29 times in 2014 and 2015, respectively.
 The Company does not expect any liquidity problems that may arise in the near future.